Sonosfera

 No. Spotify's terms of service prohibit commercial use, and personal streaming accounts lack the necessary public performance rights.
 Playing a personal Spotify account in a business can lead to copyright infringement fines.

-A reliable app combines legal safety with ease of use.
-Most small business owners prioritise platforms that bundle licensing costs into a single monthly fee.
-You want music that plays consistently without requiring a separate legal contract.
+A reliable app combines clear documentation with ease of use.
+Most small business owners prioritise platforms that explain exactly what catalogue is covered.
+You want music that plays consistently without creating hidden audio-source questions.

 Many independent UK retailers switch to bundled music platforms to simplify their accounting.
 Your choice of a StorePlay alternative UK depends entirely on your business size.
 Be honest about what you need.